joernott/lra/README.md

 ### Create connection
 A new connection can pe created using the NewConnection function
 ```
-  hl:=make(lra.HeaderList)
-  hl["Content-Type"]="application/json"
+	hl := make(lra.HeaderList)
+	hl["Content-Type"] = "application/json"
+	connection,err := lra.NewConnection(
-  connection,err :=lra.NewConnection(true,                             // use SSL
+		true,                             // use SSL
 		"elasticsearch.example.com",      // server name
 		9200,                             // port
 		"",                               // no additional base endpoint
 		"admin",                          // user name
 		"1234",                           // password
 		false,                            // we use a certificate generatewd by the elasticsearch CA
 		"https://proxy.example.com:3128", // We use a proxy
 		false,                            // it is not a socks5 proxy
 		hl                                // We want to pass those headers
 	)
 ```
 ### Get a result
 Getting a raw []byte:
 ```
-  statusRaw,err:=connection.Get("/_cluster/health")
+  statusRaw,err := connection.Get("/_cluster/health")
 ```

 Getting parsed JSON:
 ```
-  statusJson,err:=connection.GetJSON("/_cluster/health")
+  statusJson,err := connection.GetJSON("/_cluster/health")
 ```

 ### Other API functions